Purana Qila Field Museum Boasts Carefully Treasuring Artefacts From Times Long Gone

 The main excavations at Purana Qila were carried out in 1955 by the Archaeological Survey of India and another round was done in the 1970s.
 While the structure at present is only a medieval one, the excavations unearthed materials of awe-inspiring antiquity.
 This is when this museum came into existence to store and display the excavated materials.

-These excavated materials show evidences from the earliest settlements in the area, mostly from the Painted Grey Ware culture of around 1,000 BC.
-But it has also thrown up evidences of continuity as we find coins and other materials from almost every era including Maurya, Sunga, Kushana, Gupta, Rajput, Pathan and of course, the Mughal era.
+These excavated materials show evidence from the earliest settlements in the area, mostly from the Painted Grey Ware culture of around 1,000 BC.
+But it has also thrown up evidence of continuity as we find coins and other materials from almost every era including Maurya, Sunga, Kushana, Gupta, Rajput, Pathan and of course, the Mughal era.

 You can see coinage, broken pottery, clay toys and ornaments belonging to different eras as well as exhibits recovered from various other parts of Delhi.
 More importantly, they have all been documented very well, and so just by reading a few paragraphs on the walls of the museum you will learn more about Delhi than you ever knew - it’ll tell you the origin of the name 'Dilli', it will tell you where the important prehistoric sites of Delhi are and it will tell you about Indraprastha, the mythical city of Mahabharata, which is believed to be buried somewhere near the Fort.